Obbut/LogKit/README.md

 Optionally, if you have XcodeColors installed, you can enable support for it like this:

-	LogKit.sharedLogger.enableXcodeColorsSupport = true
+	log.enableXcodeColorsSupport = true

 If you don't like the standard logging markup you can change it to your taste:

-	LogKit.sharedLogger.logElements = ["Some static text in front...", Static.LogMessage, "and that was logged from file", Static.FileName]
+	log.logElements = ["Some static text in front...", Static.LogMessage, "and that was logged from file", Static.FileName]

 In the logElements array you can use the following values: